ssbsukirat/medicine/Respiratory/Bronchiectasis.md

 		* include tracheobronchomegaly (Mounier-Kuhn syndrome)
 		* Williams-Campbell syndrome.
 * 25-30% have idiopathic disease with no clear etiology
+* ***Traction*** bronchiectasis refers to dilated airways arising from parenchymal distortion as a result of lung fibrosis (e.g., postradiation fibrosis or idiopathic pulmonary fibrosis).
 * ![[bronchiectasis-etiology.png]]

 # Epidemiology